EunoiaC/Checkbox-Questions/README.md

 # CheckboxQuestions
 CheckboxQuestions is a library that provides with different forms of asking questions.
 So far there are [YesOrNoQuestions](#YesOrNoQuestions) and [MultipleChoiceQuestions](#MultipleChoiceQuestions).
+These questions utilize checkboxes to make an elegant looking UI that will fit seamlessly into your app.

 #### Table of Contents